 Balance & Stability

 As we age, our balance tends to be worse than it was in our younger years.
 Some feel that they aren’t as stable on an upright bike as they are on a recumbent.
-With a greater sense of security, you can get great exercise in with little worries.
+With a greater sense of security, you can get great exercise with little worry.

 The design of a recumbent bike gives way to a larger seat in a semi-reclined position.
 While you aren’t lying down, you aren’t in an upright and forward position, either, like you would be with an upright bike.
 This seated position puts less strain on your back.
 It also puts less pressure on your hips and knees.